Child sexual abuse: Pacific

-United States and Europe
+United States

 Child sexual abuse occurs frequently in Western society, although the rate of prevalence can be difficult to determine.

+The estimates for the United States vary widely.

 Research in North America has concluded that approximately 15% to 25% of women and 5% to 15% of men were sexually abused when they were children.
-In the UK, a 2010 study estimated prevalence at about 5% for boys and 18% for girls (not dissimilar to a 1985 study that estimated about 8% for boys and 12% for girls).
-More than 23,000 incidents were recorded by the UK police between 2009 and 2010.
-Girls were six times more likely to be assaulted than boys with 86% of attacks taking place against them.
-Barnardo's charity estimates that two thirds of victims in the United Kingdom are girls and one third are boys.
-Barnardo's is concerned that boy victims may be overlooked.
-A firm of solicitors that acts in many cases of child abuse has published a list of over twenty Children's Homes and group actions that they have an interest in or for which they are lead solicitors.

-The estimates for the United States vary widely.
 A literature review of 23 studies found rates of 3% to 37% for males and 8% to 71% for females, which produced an average of 17% for boys and 28% for girls, while a statistical analysis based on 16 cross-sectional studies estimated the rate to be 7.2% for males and 14.5% for females.
 The US Department of Health and Human Services reported 83,600 substantiated reports of sexually abused children in 2005, while state-level child protective services reported 63,527 sexual abuse incidents in 2010.
-Including incidents which were not reported would make the total number even larger.
 According to Emily M. Douglas and David Finkelhor, "Several national studies have found that black and white children experienced near-equal levels of sexual abuse.
 Other studies, however, have found that both blacks and Latinos have an increased risk for sexual victimization".
+Reports by the Centers for Disease Control and Prevention reveal that about 1 in 4 girls and 1 in 20 boys in the United States experience child sexual abuse.